Kuzuyu: Traditional Japanese Kudzu Arrowroot Tea

 - The isoflavone derivatives contained in kudzu, such as daidzein, fix hormone balance and are effective in steadying the nervous system.
 Especially, they have the good effects of promoting perspiration, lowering fever, and pain relief.

-- As mentioned above, Kuzuyu is thick and somewhat viscous, resulting in helping warm the body.
-Besides, Kuzuyu is said to be a recommended tea when having diarrhea, for the food-like tea is digested easily and gives the body water, as well as slaking the thirst in your throat when you are feverish.
+- As I mentioned above, Kuzuyu is thick and somewhat viscous, resulting in helping warm the body.
+Besides, Kuzuyu is a recommended tea when having diarrhea, for the food-like tea is digested easily and gives the body water, as well as slaking the thirst in your throat when you are feverish.

-Finally, let me introduce the toppings that go well with Kuzuyu tea.
-Some Japanese like to drink Kuzuyu, adding grated ginger or Matcha green tea powder.
+Lastly, let me talk about the toppings that go well with Kudzu arrowroot tea.
+Some Japanese people like to drink Kuzuyu, adding grated ginger or Matcha green tea powder.

-Especially, the arrowroot tea with dried powdered ginger is excellent in warming the body.
-This is why the majority of Japanese Kuzuyu tea bases contain the ginger powder.
+Especially, the Kuzu tea with dried powdered ginger is good in warming the body, which is why the majority of Japanese Kuzuyu tea bases contain the ginger powder.